brucerry/Shell/Docker/Run Docker in Windows through WSL2 Ubuntu .md

       sudo usermod -aG docker $USER
       newgrp docker
       ```
-      It it does not work, restart the entire WSL environment and VS Code.
+      If it does not work, restart the entire WSL environment and VS Code.
 More to see https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user
 7. A new VS Code window should be popped as the container environment
 8. You now have a window for WSL and another window for the container